Can I Earn a PhD While Working?

 “Habit” is the word that people throw around as the key to a successful change.
 It often comes up with new exercise routines or diets.
 But habits can be fleeting and, yes, even cause more stress by forcing you to cram more things into an already packed schedule.
 The real solution to creating substantive change is discipline.
 According to Ilana Simons, PhD, writing on Psychology Today, discipline is “the ability to give up immediate pleasures for long-term goals.”
 Why is this important?
 Earning a PhD while working full-time means prioritizing research, reading, and study time over other things in your life that may seem significant.
 If you’re OK making this sacrifice, a PhD could be the right move.

-The takeaway: Earning a PhD with a full-time job requires discipline.
-Make sure you’re willing to make the necessary changes in your life to succeed on both fronts.
+The takeaway: Achieving a PhD alongside a full-time job demands discipline.
+Success can be yours if you’re willing to make the necessary lifestyle adaptations.

 4